Samsung Galaxy Z Flip 4: Hardware

 The Galaxy Z Flip 4 has two screens: its foldable inner 6.7-inch display with a 120 Hz variable refresh rate and its 1.9-inch cover display.

 The device has 8 GB of RAM, and either 128 GB, 256 GB or 512 GB of UFS 3.1 flash storage, with no support for expanding the device's storage capacity via micro-SD cards.

 The Z Flip 4 is powered by the Qualcomm Snapdragon 8+ Gen 1.

 The device's included battery is a 3700 mAh dual-cell unit that fast charges via USB-C up to 25 W, or via wireless charging up to 10 W.

 The Z Flip 4 features two rear cameras, including a 12 MP wide-angle camera and a 12 MP ultra-wide camera.
 It has a 10 MP front-facing camera at the top of the display.

 Software

+The Galaxy Z Flip 4 shipped with Android 12L and Samsung's custom One UI 4.1.1 skin.
+They enabled a couple of new “Labs” features for multi-window fans.
+With these new options enabled, users can now swipe the corner of an app inward to enable Pop-Up View.
+They can also swipe from the edges of the screen using two fingers to enable multi-window mode on the fly.
+Samsung has promised 4–5 years of updates to this, its predecessor and its successor (OS upgrades and security updates respectively, meaning support will end in 2027).

+The One UI 5 update based on Android 13 began rolling out to the Z Flip 4 devices on November 7, 2022.
+The firmware update also comes with a November 2022 security patch that fixes all sorts of security vulnerabilities.

+The One UI 6 update based on Android 14 began rolling out to the Z Flip 4 devices on December 8, 2023.
+This was later followed by One UI 6.1, which made its debut first on the Galaxy S24.

+The One UI 7 update based on Android 15 began rolling out to the Z Flip 4 devices on May 2, 2025.

-The Samsung Galaxy Z Flip 4 ships with Android 12 based One UI 4.1.
+Finally on October 6, 2025, the Z Flip 4 received Android 16 with One UI 8 as its last version.